What is COBIT? - Significance and Framework

 Who Benefits from COBIT Course?

-The target audiences for COBIT methodologies are individuals who are already in a position to understand the nuances of IT governance in business management practices.
-The course will be beneficial for:
+The professionals best suited for COBIT methodologies are those who are already in a position to understand the nuances of IT governance in business management practices.
+The course will be especially beneficial for:

 - CIOs / IT Managers / IT Directors